-Signs and symptoms of abuse can be found in the 'Safeguarding Children Kingston LSCB May 2011', which is kept on the office notice board and in the in the Safeguarding Folder.
-Signs of abuse are also discussed at staff meetings.
+Signs and symptoms

+of abuse can be found

+'https://kingstonandrichmondsafeguardingchildrenpartnership.org.uk/guidance-policies-and-procedures/.
+Signs of abuse are also discussed at staff meetings and on staff newsletter.
 If a member of staff has any concerns about a child's welfare or that they are at risk of abuse then a log book/sheet will be used to document the concern as well as skin maps if relevant.
 These documents can all be found in the Safeguarding Folder.